More Exemption Requests, More Federal Denials, More Inventory Risk

 With companies facing more and more uncertainty every day, the need for a scalable inventory strategy must take precedence on companies’ lists of priorities.
 In reality, such a strategy should have been developed and implemented a year and a half ago.
 But optimism, indifference, or lack of understanding can easily get in the way of being proactive.
 In this post, we’ll discuss the impact tariffs have on inventories and what your inventory strategy should be to ensure you’re in the best position possible, both now and when the tariffs are lifted.

-Buy Less and More Frequently — Regardless of the Cost
+Buy Less and More Frequently — Considering All Cost Implications

 By now, the impact that the tariffs have had on companies and their inventories is obvious.
 Supply chains are changing, companies are restructuring their products and services from the inside out to adapt, and consumers are seeing changes and even delays in the products they rely on every day.
 For many companies, the tariffs have had effects well beyond just cost.